Gloucester County, NJ Backflow PreventersGive us a call today: 856-467-0527

 But what happens if your home is lower than the attachment to the municipal sewer line?
 Gravity alone will not be able to keep the waste water moving.
 Sewer ejector pumps give the drainage system a boost by pumping the waste water into the sewer line.
 The backflow prevention device is usually a check valve within the sewer ejector pump system.
 You should have the pump system and backflow preventer maintained by a certified plumber on a regular basis to prevent breakdowns, which can allow waste water to flow back into your fresh water supply.

-Deptford Township, NJ Sewer Ejector Pump Repairs
+Gloucester County, NJ Sewer Ejector Pump Repairs

 Obviously, any mechanical device that is continuously exposed to water and organic waste is going to require repairs from time to time.
 Sewer ejector pumps are not designed to run constantly.
 They turn on when the waste water build up in the line triggers a switch, and turn off when the water level drops back down.
 Over time, this causes wear and tear on the electrical components in the pump.

 Water can corrode the mechanical components in the pump.
 Minerals, detergents, and other chemicals in the water can accelerate the corrosion.
 Solid objects flushed down the toilet, such as diapers, wipes, and paper towels, can jam up the pump, causing the waste water to back up in your home and forcing the pump to run constantly.